EzraRajendran/codsoft/Task03/ReadMe.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code.
 Please refer to the license file for more details.

----

-Feel free to customize this README session to provide specific information about your Movie Recommender System project, including any unique features, data sources, or algorithms you've implemented.